-Whether you are a novice at data science or a veteran, Deep learning is hard to ignore.
-And it deserves the attention, as deep learning is helping us achieve the AI dream of getting near human performance in every day tasks.
+Whether you are a novice at data science or a veteran with Deep Learning Course certification, Deep learning is hard to ignore.
+And it deserves attention, as deep learning is helping us achieve the AI dream of getting near-human performance in everyday tasks.

 Given the importance to learn Deep learning for a data scientist, we created a skill test to help people assess themselves on Deep Learning Questions.
 A total of 644 people registered for this skill test.

 If you are one of those who missed out on this skill test, here are the questions and solutions.
-You missed on the real time test, but can read this article to find out how many could have answered correctly.
+You missed the real-time test but can read this article to find out how many could have answered correctly.